jasonincanada/acronyms.io/install.md

 ### Django locally

+After a few minutes, you should have a color-coded display of the output interleaved from the various containers. `docker-compose` stays in the foreground until you press `^C` to bring down the network, so leave it in that window for the duration of the dev session.

-Our mini cloud infrastructure is ready.
-We'll set up a Python virtual environment on our local host too so we can run `manage.py` for various API development tasks.
+Our mini cloud infrastructure is ready!

+In a new window, we'll set up a Python virtual environment on our local host so we can run `manage.py` for various API development tasks.
 The PostgreSQL server running right now at `172.16.1.3` is your local copy of the project data, but it starts empty, so let's set up the tables and the first users:

 ```bash
 cd ~/acronyms.io/api